unicef/publicgoods-toolkit/adoptability.md

-Throughout this module we will sometimes use the word "product" and sometimes use the word "project."
+Throughout this module we will sometimes use the word "product" and sometimes use the word "project".
 They are closely related but emphasize different things.
 The "product" is what you deploy and may also pay for: a packaged DPG, often accompanied by a support contract or at least by the potential availability of on-demand commercial support should you ever need it.
-The "project," on the other hand, is the living software community in which developers and organizations collaborate to produce the software that is the core of the product, along with documentation, support, and more (depending on the project type; see
+The "project", on the other hand, is the living software community in which developers and organizations collaborate to produce the software that is the core of the product, along with documentation, support, and more (depending on the project type; see